RohitMenon120192/portfolio/README.md

 - Type of Work: On–site
 - Employment Duration: May 2024 - Present

-- Robotics and Autonomous Systems Laboratory
+- Robotics and Dynamical Systems Laboratory
 - Prof: Dr. Sangram Redkar - Associate Director and Professor

 - Research Project Topic: Development of a Real-Time Digital Twin for Glove Compartment Automation.

-- Integrating ZED 2i stereoscopic cameras and Livox MID-70 LiDAR for advanced sensor fusion to accurately detect and track transparent objects with two UR5 robots performing complex manipulation tasks.
+- Led the integration of ZED 2i stereoscopic cameras and Livox MID-70 LiDAR for advanced sensor fusion, enabling precise detection and tracking of transparent objects during complex manipulation tasks performed by two UR5 robots.
-- Utilizing custom in-house multimodal large language models (LLMs) for conformal coordinate prediction and enhanced decision-making, particularly in handling transparent objects.
-- Employing ROS, Gazebo, RViz with MoveIt, NVIDIA Omniverse, Isaac Sim, and Python scripting for the real-time development and simulation of the digital twin.
+- Developed and simulated the real-time digital twin using ROS, Gazebo, RViz with MoveIt, NVIDIA Omniverse, Isaac Sim, and Python scripting, optimizing system performance and accuracy for glove compartment automation.
-- Utilizing an NVIDIA Jetson Nano for efficient real-time data processing.
+- Engineered the use of an NVIDIA Jetson Nano for real-time data processing, significantly enhancing system responsiveness and autonomy.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## APPLIED PROJECTS.